acolgithub/tweets_classification_project/README.md

 nltk.download("stopwords")
 ```

-The application can be run with Docker 26.0.0+

 ## Usage

 In order to run the app with a trained model please include a folder called "model" inside the "tweet_app" directory which contains a state dictionary file called "model.pth".